ai-cfia/dev-rel-docs/Technology-and-the-government-of-Canada/Generative-AI-Guidance.md

   generative AI.
 Issues range from biased or inaccurate outputs to breaches of privacy and security protocols.
-* Vigilance against potential misuse by threat actors is necessary to safeguard institutional integrity, with adherence to the Canadian Centre for Cyber Security’s guidelines.
+* Vigilance against potential misuse by threat actors is necessary to safeguard institutional integrity, with adherence to the Canadian Center for Cybersecurity’s guidelines.
 * Generative AI must be used in compliance with strict privacy, security, intellectual property, and human rights regulations.
 * Overreliance on AI can impede critical human judgment and skills, alongside